Curious about the main coon munchkin mix?

 In fact, this little guy has been referred to as a “magpie” because of its tendency to grab anything shiny, stashing it away for later!

-Coupled with this feline’s natural curiosity and you may have to hide those small trinkets.
+Coupled with this feline’s natural curiosity, you may have to hide those small trinkets.
+You may wonder if the short Munchkin legs slow this cat down.
+They don’t.

-This breed is fast and furious to the very end using his low-to-the-ground traction for the ultimate in racing fun!
+This breed is fast and furious to the very end, using his low-to-the-ground traction for the ultimate in racing fun!

-Care of the Munchkin Cat Breed
+Health and Care of the Munchkin Cat Breed

 Like all cats, the Munchkin will need proper care to flourish.
-This includes grooming its coat on a bi-weekly basis, trimming its nails and brushing its teeth.
+This includes grooming its coat on a biweekly basis, trimming its nails, and brushing its teeth.

-A nutritional diet will keep your Munchkin in optimal health, without excessive weight gains.
+A nutritional diet will keep your Munchkin in optimal health without excessive weight gains.

-To find a high-quality cat food, read the side of the bags for the nutritional content and choose one with
+To find high-quality cat food, read the side of the bags for the nutritional content and choose one with

-- pure animal protein
+- pure animal protein (deboned chicken, beef, salmon)

 - and low fillers (bone meal, by-product meal, corn, wheat).

 You will also want to have your kitten spayed or neutered at around six months of age.
+This not only prevents unwanted kittens, but it also reduces the risk of some reproductive cancers.

 Lastly, keep your little Munchkin indoors.
 Felines that are allowed to roam can encounter unfriendly people and wildlife, which puts them at a higher risk of being harmed or hit by a vehicle.